 The Lower Gardens and orchards are open to the public at all times.

-The walled Upper Garden will be open 2-4pm on Thursdays and and 2-4pm Sundays between Thursday 24th March and the end of September.
+The walled Upper Garden are open through spring and summer; and we expect to open again in March / April 2017.
 However, we are happy to open the gardens out of these times for walking or tour groups.

 Entry is free at all times, although as a voluntary group, donations are always welcome.